 On the 9th July 2017 the Lake District was awarded World Heritage Status by UNESCO.
-Listing the national park alongside the likes of the Taj Mahal, the Tower of London and the Great Barrier Reef.
+Listing the national park alongside the likes Yosemite National Park and the Canadian Rocky Mountains National Parks.

 This fantastic achievement celebrates the distinctive topographical, cultural and scenic attributes of the area.
 An area which is not just a fixed location on a map, but a timeless evolving story shaped by the experiences of visitors and local people alike.
 Throughout history, stories of a distinct Lakes culture have been told, by word of mouth, folklore and music, by works of art, poetry and industry.
 Today the National Park is as ever loved by all who are lucky enough to live, work, visit and stay here.

 The 3 ingredients that make the Lakes so special..